salo-lab/salo-lab.github.io/research/index.md

 ## In-cell structural biology of membrane remodeling
 We combine advanced cell biology with cutting-edge cryo-correlative light and electron tomography (cryo-CLEM ET) to visualize lipid-driven remodeling events directly inside intact cells.
-Our recent work using genetically encoded nanoparticles (GEMs) enables nanometer-precision localization of proteins in cryo-ET, opening the door to capturing rare and transient membrane intermediates with exceptional clarity.
+In-cell cryo-ET enables pristine preservation of membrane architecture and can allow for near-atomistic resolution of macromolecular machinery in the native cellular environment.
+Our recent work using genetically encoded nanoparticles (GEMs) now enables nanometer-precision localization of proteins in cryo-ET, opening the door to capturing rare and transient membrane intermediates with exceptional clarity.
+In parallel, recent advances in cryo-lift-out methodology now enable larger samples, such as high-pressure-frozen tissues, to be examined with cryo-ET.

 By integrating in-cell cryo-ET and advanced cell biological tools, our goal is to illuminate how organelles emerge, transform, and coordinate metabolic decisions across scales—from single lipids to